siwar003/Levcell-Caged-cAMP/Protocol.md

    - 15 min
    - 20 min
    - 25 min
-4. At each time point, rapidly transfer/quench the reaction using 1 µL of SDC/Tris quench buffer.
+4. At each time point, add 1 µL of 4% SDC/100 mM Tris (or 30 mM acetic acid) as quench buffer.
-5. Analyze phospho-Kemptide directly by LC-MS/MS without enzymatic digestion.
+5. Analyze phospho-Kemptide directly by LC-MS/MS without enzymatic digestion using the standard curve.

 The primary measurement will be phospho-Kemptide concentration as a function of time.